ligato/docs/docs/user-guide/get-vpp-agent.md

 The VPP agent defines a flag for the etcd plugin called `--etcd-config`.
 It points to the location of the `etcd.conf` file that contains static config information used by the etcd plugin upon startup.
 The most important item contained is the etcd.conf is the endpoints IP address:port number.

-An example configuration contained in the etcd.conf file:
+An example configuration contained in the `etcd.conf` file:

 ```
 insecure-transport: true
-dial-timeout: 1000000000
+dial-timeout: 1s
 endpoints:
  - "172.17.0.1:2379"
 ```